ShujiaHuang/ilus/README.rst

 Installation
 ------------
-Ilus is writed by Python and maintain in PyPI.
+**ilus** is writed by Python and release in PyPI.
 You can install it just by running the following command:

 .. code:: bash